 To create a new Hugo Award category, a formal proposal must be submitted to the World Science Fiction Society (WSFS) Business Meeting, where it can be be voted on by any Worldcon members who attend.
 If the proposed category passes, it must be ratified at the next Worldcon's Business Meeting the following year.
 The constitutional wording is generally accompanied by a brief justification and explanation of the maker's intent.
-We are actively developing the discussion section of the proposal by seeking public feedback, but you can see the proposal put before the Dublin Worldcon Business Meeting in 2019.
-The proposal can soon be seen in its formal form on the Dublin Worldcon site in the Business Meeting agenda.
+We are actively developing the discussion section of the proposal by seeking public feedback, but you can see the proposal put before the Dublin Worldcon Business Meeting in 2019 in the Dublin Worldcon Business Meeting agenda.
 It contains a summary of our research into WSFS member engagement with games and how other game awards function.

 [underlined text indicates proposed additions to the WSFS Constitution]